mido/mido/README.rst

 <http://sourceforge.net/p/portmedia/wiki/portmidi/>`_ for I/O. The
 wrapper module is written using ctypes, so no compilation is required.
 All you need is portmidi.so/dll installed on your system.

+PortMidi is loaded on demand when you open a port or call one of the I/O functions like `mido.input_names()`.

 PortMidi is only required if you want to use message ports.
 The messages themselves work fine without it.